-Physician approaches to palliative sedationFebruary 13th, 2012 in Other /
+Physician approaches to palliative sedationFebruary 13, 2012 in Medicine & Health / Other

 Physicians take two types of approaches to palliative sedation, either mild sedation or deep sedation from the start, and it is important to understand the reasons behind each approach, states an article in CMAJ (Canadian Medical Association Journal).